jus/jus.js.org/index.md

 In this day and age, most developers would turn to [Gulp](http://gulpjs.com/), [npm scripts](http://substack.net/task_automation_with_npm_run), [Jekyll](https://www.staticgen.com/jekyll) or one of [dozens of static site tools](https://www.staticgen.com).
 This is where jus comes in as an alternative.

 There is no setup with jus.
 It has just two commands: `serve` and `build`.
 Run `jus serve` in your project directory and you've got a live develpment server running, watching for file changes, autorefreshing your browser with [browsersync](https://browsersync.io/), and serving your content with [clean URLs](#clean-urls).
 Write a `foo.sass` file and it'll be served at `/foo.css`.
-Use an npm-style `require` statement in your script, and jus will serve it up a browserified bundle.
+Use an npm-style `require` statement in your script, and jus will serve it up as a browserified bundle.
 Write React's JSX syntax and it'll be transpiled to javascript on the fly.
 Write a GitHub-flavored `/markdown/file.md` and it'll be served as syntax-highlighted HTML at `/markdown/file`.

-When it's time to deploy, run `jus build` to compile your site down into plain old HTML, CSS, and Javascript files, ready to deployed to [GitHub Pages](#deployment-to-github-pages) or [Surge](#deployment-to-surge).
+When it's time to deploy, run `jus build` to compile your site down into plain old HTML, CSS, and Javascript files, ready for deployment to [GitHub Pages](#deployment-to-github-pages), [Surge](#deployment-to-surge), or any other static site host that supports clean URLs.

 ## Getting Started